How to uninstall VidX from your Mac

 A video codec

 Bundled with free third-party applications

-Use CleanMyMac X to find and automatically remove the app or follow instructions for manual removal below.
+Use CleanMyMac X to find and automatically remove the app or follow the instructions below for manual removal.

 What is VidX?

-VidX, also known as MacVX is a type of malware known as adware.
+VidX, also known as MacVX, is a type of malware known as adware.
 It claims to be a video codec that’s necessary to play some video files on your Mac.
-When it is present on your Mac, it displays pop-up adverts on top of your browser window, with a line at the bottom that says something like ’Ads by VidX’.
-As well as being inconvenient, adware can also steal data and it consumes system resources like RAM and CPU cycles, so you should remove it as soon as you encounter it in your browser.
+When it is present on your Mac, it displays pop-up adverts on top of your browser window, with a line at the bottom that says something like ‘Ads by VidX.’
+As well as being inconvenient, adware can also steal data.
+It also consumes system resources like RAM and CPU cycles, so you should remove it as soon as you encounter it in your browser.

 How did it get onto my Mac?

 Like lots of malware, VidX usually arrives on your Mac as a browser extension.
 It may be that you encountered a video file that you tried to play and saw a message saying that you needed to download the VidX codec in order to play it.
 In other cases, it can be bundled with applications you’ve chosen to download.
 Many free software download sites use their own proprietary download manager that bundles software you haven’t chosen to download with applications you have.
 It’s a common way of pushing bloatware, as well as malware, onto your Mac.
 For this reason, you should avoid using proprietary download managers on these sites.

 How will I know if VidX is on my Mac?

 You will notice lots of adverts popping up in new windows whenever you browse the web.
 They will usually have a message at the bottom saying ‘Ads by VidX’ or similar.